ND 5000 Foundations in Neurodevelopmental Approach to Teaching - 3 graduate credits

 ND 5030 Collaborative Practices - 2 graduate credits

 This course will provide participants with a deeper understanding of practical ways to apply a neurodevelopmental approach to teaching and learning by looking at student work and addressing instructional dilemmas.
 Through the use of structured protocols, participants will work as a collaborative group to link observable evidence from student work samples to particular underlying neurodevelopmental functions.
 The process of Looking at Student Work will be used to inform participants about students as learners and identify specific strategies to support increased student achievement.
 Prerequisite: ND 5000 or ND 5110.

-ND 5040 Authentic Data to Engage Student's Minds - 2 graduate credits
+ND 5080 Using Authentic Data to Engage Students - 3 graduate credits

-This course will explore the research regarding student motivation and the neurodevelopmental networks and sub-skills that support or undermine a student's achievement with particular focus on the role of attention in learning.
-If a student's basic needs are not met (physiological, social and emotional) his/her body must expend energy on those first before it can learn.
-Prerequisite: ND 5000 or ND5005 ND 5020, and ND 5050.
+In order to stay motivated as learners, students must experience authentic school success.
+This course will explore the research regarding student motivation and the neurodevelopmental networks, constructs and sub-skills that support or undermine a student's achievement with particular focus on the role of attention in learning.
+Pre-requisites: ND 5000, ND 5020, and ND 5070.

-ND 5050 Attention and Memory in Learning - 2 graduate credits
+ND 5070 Role of Attention and Memory in Learning - 3 graduate credits

-Attention and memory play key roles in learning.
-This course will provide an in-depth exploration of the components of attention and memory and specific impacts they have on learning.
-Participants will be introduced to ways to observe for breakdowns in memory and attention and instructional strategies to support completion of tasks.
-Prerequisite: ND 5000 and ND 5020.
+This course provides an in-depth exploration of the components of attention and memory and the specific impact each has on learning.
+Participants will be introduced to ways to observe for breakdowns in attention and memory through case study work and classroom observations.
+Participants will also design metacognition lessons that are intended to help students become more aware of the demands of attention and/or memory on their learning of certain tasks.
+In addition, participants will explore instructional strategies to support attention and memory weaknesses.
+Pre-requisites: ND 5000 and ND 5020.

 ND 5060 Collaborative Instructional Practices - 3 graduate credits